RodNSS/Nashville_Airbnb_Neighborhood_Crime_Exploration/README.md

 *** UPDATE 7/5/2023 ***
 New version uses current crime data so it stays up to date.

+For best viewing experience, enter full screen mode on your browser and uncheck "Always Show Toolbar in Full Screen"

 Link to app: https://roderick.shinyapps.io/Nashville-Airbnb-Crime-Map/

 <b>Executive Summary</b>